 Can I bleach a white BJJ gi?

 Do not, I repeat, do not bleach your white BJJ gi!
 This is a terrible idea and will most certainly reduce the durability of your gi.
-Bleach is very powerful and will deteriorate the fibres of your BJJ gi within seconds.
+Bleach is very powerful and will deteriorate the fibers of your BJJ gi within seconds.

 How long can BJJ gi be worn?